-The 2017-18 SRJC Foundation Continuing and Transferring Scholarship application period is CLOSED.
-Applications were available January 3, 2017 - March 1, 2017.
-Applicants will be notified by the end of June 2017.
-Applications will be posted to the Online Bulletin Board every year, January-March 1, and linked under "Distrct Announcements" in the Student Portal (SRJC-myCubby).
+The 2018-19 SRJC Foundation Continuing and Transferring Scholarship applications will be available online ONLY January 2, 2018 - March 1, 2018.
+Applicants will be notified by the end of June 2018.
+Applications are posted to the Online Bulletin Board every year, January-March 1, and linked under "Distrct Announcements" in the Student Portal (SRJC-myCubby).

 Foundation Continuing Student Scholarship Program